Samsung/tizen-docs/docs/application/native/guides/text-input/tts.md

 - Set the credential.

-  The credential is a key to verify the authorization about using the TTS engine.
+  The credential is a key used to verify the authorization when using the TTS engine.
 The necessity of the credential depends on the engine.
 If the engine requests the credential, you can set it using the `tts_set_credential()` function:

   ```cpp
   void